typegoose/typegoose/github-page/_guides/migrate-to-6.md

 `setModelForClass()` got deprecated, because mongoose would throw an OverwriteModelError if attempted to overwrite a model -> use `getModelForClass()`

+## ModelType got abstracted

+The type `ModelType` got abstracted to `ReturnModelType<typeof Class>` with documentation, but if for any reason `ModelType` is needed, it needs to be imported from `@typegoose/typegoose/lib/types`

 ## (ic) data.ts collections are now Map<T, S>

 data.ts's collections got refactored to use ES6 Maps